Ferxas/calcphp/README.md

 # calcphp
-simple calc using php, html, css and some free time
+simple calc using php, html, css and some free-bored time